thenickdude/wacom-qemu/Readme.md

 These devices simulate the basic functionality of a Wacom Bamboo or Wacom Intuos 5 graphics tablet in QEMU.
-I have built this as an alternative to the support that QEMU already has for simulating a Wacom "PenPartner" tablet, because this tablet model is positively ancient and isn't well-supported by guest drivers any more.
+I have built this as an alternative to the support that QEMU already has for simulating a Wacom "PenPartner" tablet, because this tablet model is positively ancient and isn't well-supported by guest drivers anymore.

 The goal of this project is to allow me to test out official Wacom drivers (macOS / Windows) for tablets that I don't actually own, for my [Wacom Driver Fix](https://github.com/thenickdude/wacom-driver-fix) project that fixes bugs in Wacom's abandoned macOS drivers.

-The Intuos 5 model emulates a Intuos 5 Touch Medium PTH-650 (but with no touch support).
+The Intuos 5 model emulates an Intuos 5 Touch Medium PTH-650 (but with no touch support).
 The Bamboo tablet is a Bamboo Pen CTL-460.

 The emulated devices work on Linux (with `input-wacom`), Windows 10 and macOS Catalina (both using Wacom's official drivers).